Manav Rachna International Institute of Research and Studies: Dr. O. P. Bhalla Central Library

 The university has a central library with books, journals, and digital learning resources.

 Admissions

 For undergraduate applicants, Manav Rachna accepts the MRNAT (Manav Rachna National Aptitude Test), the (Uni-GAUGE-E), and the SAT in its admissions processes for domestic and international applicants.

 B.Tech.

 In addition to the tests above, admission to B.Tech. courses is primarily through results obtained in the All India Engineering Entrance Exam conducted by the Central Board of Secondary Education every year.
 Over one thousand students are accepted into the first year of B.Tech. programs annually.

 Students with a three-year diploma from a recognised polytechnic in the state can apply for direct admission to the second year of the B.Tech. program through an online exam organised by the MRIU.

 M.Tech.

-Admission to the M.Tech. programme is evaluated on the basis of performance in the Graduate Aptitude Test in Engineering (GATE).
+Admission to the M.Tech. program is evaluated on the basis of performance in the Graduate Aptitude Test in Engineering (GATE).